 I know it must be lovely to wing your way through the countryside without a care in the world BUT that probably means you’re going to get lost, you’re going to get more tired, you’re going to cycle further and people are going to get grumpy.
 I have bumped into (faster) cyclists who took two hours longer to get to Newhaven because they used normal roads and got lost – and they would have missed the beautiful countryside.
 I’ve also bumped into lads who never made it to Paris because they only had a London to Paris cycle guide.

-So with that focus and my control freak nature I wanted a method which meant we wouldn’t get lost.
+So with that focus I wanted a method which meant we wouldn’t get lost.
 And not forgetting that I’m a bit tight with my money the solution had to be cheap or free…free would be better.
 (Although now I’ve got a shiny new cycle computer for navigation.)

 How to see the maps

-A top tube frame bag is relatively cheap and works very well, apart from as you can expect in very bright sunlight.
-A top tip from me though is to not wear a bright white top whilst cycling as the reflections make it difficult to see the screen.
+A top tube frame bag is relatively cheap and works very well, apart from as you can expect in very bright sunlight when you’re proudly wearing your new LondonToParis white cycling jersey!

 Cost: £5-£10 depending on size of phone.

 Sue and I had the one on the left, Alan had the one on the right, Tim had something different again.

 Well that’s easily solved too, buy a mobile charger.